debridge-finance/dln-taker/README.md

 cp sample.config.ts executor.config.ts
 ```

-> 🔴 Currently, DLN is running on the mainnet prerelease environment.
-You should have received a copy of sample configuration file with overridden defaults.
-If not, please ask for `prerelease-sample.config.ts` file.
+> 🔴 Currently, DLN is running on the mainnet prerelease environment codenamed "LIMA", consisting of custom set of smart contracts being deployed on Solana, Polygon and BNB chains.
+Thus, the `sample.config.ts` file which uses the `CURRENT_ENVIRONMENT` macro is actually referring to `PRERELEASE_ENVIRONMENT_CODENAME_LIMA`, where all custom (non-production) smart contract addresses as well as the websocket server address are defined.
+See [predefined environment configurations](./src/environments.ts) for details.

 Configure networks to listen to, define rules to filter out orders, set the wallets with the liquidity to fulfill orders with (see the next [section](#configuration)), then launch the executor specifying the name of the configuration file: